dahas/SimpleWebFTP/README.md

 <img src="http://www.martinwolf.info/images/ftpclient.png" alt="Screenshot of the FTP client in Firefox on WIndows 10" />

-### Requirements

-- NodeJS
-- MongoDB

 ### Installation

-Download zip file, create a folder and extract content into it.
-Enter in terminal:
+Download zip-file, create a folder and extract the content of the zip-file into it.
+Then enter in terminal:

-- $ cd /Your_newly_created_folder
+- $ cd Path/to/your_newly_created_folder
 - $ npm install
 - $ bower install
+- $ node server

 ### Launch